Sheila Johnson

 Bachelor of Arts/Science, University of Illinois, Urbana-Champaign

-- After her divorce in 2002, she sold her BET shares and has since invested in a portfolio of hotels known as the Salamander Collection, as well as real estate and horses.
+- After her divorce in 2002, she sold her BET shares and has since invested in a portfolio of hotels known as the Salamander Collection, as well as other real estate and horses.

 - Her Innisbrook resort in Palm Harbor, Florida, hosts an annual PGA Tour championship.